psycopg/psycopg/docs/basic/from_pg2.rst

     LINE 1: SELECT * FROM foo WHERE field IS $1
                                          ^

-This is probably caused by the fact that :sql:`IS` is not a binary operator in PostgreSQL; rather, :sql:`IS NULL` and :sql:`IS NOT NULL` are unary operators and you cannot use :sql:`IS` with anything else on the right hand side.
+This is probably caused by the fact that :sql:`IS` is not a binary predicate in PostgreSQL; rather, :sql:`IS NULL` and :sql:`IS NOT NULL` are unary predicates and you cannot use :sql:`IS` with anything else on the right hand side.
 Testing in psql: